GENERAL TERMS AND CONDITIONS OF PURCHASE

 7.2 Subject to Buyer’s reasonable prior request, Supplier shall permit Buyer to enter Supplier’s and its sub-suppliers’ premises to ensure compliance with the Contract.

-7.3 The delivery shall include all necessary instructions for the use, maintenance and installation.
+7.6 The delivery shall include all necessary instructions for the use, maintenance and installation.
 Supplier warrants that the Goods are manufactured, packed and sold in accordance with applicable laws and administrative regulations.
 Supplier acknowledges that the Buyer does not permit or condone the violation of any applicable domestic, foreign or international laws, rules or regulations; including, without limitation, any such laws, rules or regulations governing employment, labour and the environment.
-Supplier represents and warrants that it is not engaged in, and will not engage in, any unfair labour, wage or benefits practises that violate the laws or regulations of the country of manu-facture or assembly of Goods or that involve unsafe and/or unhealthy labour conditions, the employment of child, uncompensated labour, discrimination based on race, gender, nationality, religion or other similar employment conditions.
-Furthermore, Supplier represents and warrants that it will follow the highest ethical standards and integrity whilst conducting business with the Buyer and is in compliance with, and will continue to comply with, all applicable laws, rules, regulations and standards, including, but not limited to, those pertaining to health and environmental matters and in particular the European Union regulation Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH), in the conduct of its business and the manu-facture and assembly of Goods.
+Supplier represents and warrants that it is not engaged in, and will not engage in, any unfair labour, wage or benefits practises that violate the laws or regulations of the country of manufacture or assembly of Goods or that involve unsafe and/or unhealthy labour conditions, the employment of child, uncompensated labour, discrimination based on race, gender, nationality, religion or other similar employment conditions.
+Furthermore, Supplier represents and warrants that it will follow the highest ethical standards and integrity whilst conducting business with the Buyer and is in compliance with, and will continue to comply with, all applicable laws, rules, regulations and standards, including, but not limited to, those pertaining to health and environmental matters and in particular the European Union regulation Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) (No 1907/2006) and Classification, Labelling and Packaging of substances and mixtures (CLP) (No 1272/2008), in the conduct of its business and the manufacture and assembly of Goods.
 Supplier will familiarize and strictly follow Uponor Supplier Policy and Code of Conduct available at www.uponor.com.

 8. DEFECTIVE GOODS